rakshitdogra/Shielder/README.md

 # Shielder
-Light weight Ad-Blocker Block normal ads as well as spotify ads on web player.
+Light weight Ad-Blocker Block normal ads as well as spotify ads on web player and web app.

 # NOTICE